codingjavi/Databases-Web-Interface/README.md

 Created a web interface for my Database and File Systems class.

+## How web interface works
+- Used a React front end to display results and ask for user inputs for the queries
+- Called APIs stored in the Flask server from the front end when user clicks buttons
+- The backend Flask server connects to the database using flask_sqlalchemy
+- Execute desired queries in Flask APIs

+## Languages Used
+- Python
+- Javascript
+- CSS/HTML

 ## Running the website
+1. Install nessecary packages for Server (Flask, SQLalchemy, flask_sqlalchemy, Python)
-1. In the server directory run: python3 server.py
+2. In the server directory run: python3 server.py
+3. Run the mysql database
-2. Install nessecary packages for Client directory: npm install
+4. Install nessecary packages for Client directory: npm install
-3. Run the front end: npm start
+5. Run the front end: npm start

 ## Features
 - Insert a new instructor with attributes in the database.